 Furthermore, Trump has few elite supporters in his own party or the capitalist class.
-Even if it is simplistic to say that ascent of fascism is the handiwork of the “most reactionary, most chauvinistic, and most imperialist elements of finance capital,” it is fair to say that fascism can only come to power without such ‘elements” facilitating its ascendency and consolidation.
+Even if it is simplistic to say that ascent of fascism is the handiwork of the “most reactionary, most chauvinistic, and most imperialist elements of finance capital,” it is fair to say that fascism can only come to power without such ‘elements” facilitating its ascendancy and consolidation.
 The experience of both Hitler and Mussolini provide/offer historical evidence of this dialectic.
 (Ian Kershaw and Robert Paxton)

-Finally, U.S. capitalism is in a crisis that it finds difficult to surmount, but It’s not in its death throes, nor do the class and social forces challenging it possess the breadth, depth and maturity of understanding and organization to contest its hegemony.
+Finally, U.S. capitalism is in a crisis that it finds difficult to surmount, but it’s not in its death throesor do the class and social forces challenging it possess the breadth, depth and maturity of understanding and organization to contest its hegemony.
 The Sanders’ campaign, as exciting and significant as it is, is nowhere close to constituting a political movement that can successfully upend existing capitalism.
 And until there is a party – not simply a movement – that has that capacity, fascism will remain on the sidelines.
 Only in the most dire circumstances when capitalism is being contested does it become the preferred option of significant sections of big capital.

 And it’s not because they have some unshakable loyalty to democracy.
 Their first commitment is to the reproduction of capitalism and the accumulation of capital on an expanding scale and their political hegemony.
-And all things being equal, a democratic capitalist state with a measure of what Antonio Gramsci called popular consent and support by its citizens is their preferred political regime/political framework for capitalist rule and exploitation.
+And all things being equal, a democratic capitalist state with a measure of what Antonio Gramsci called popular consent and support from its citizens is their preferred political regime/political framework for capitalist rule and exploitation.
 In fact, if you listen to the apologists of U.S. capitalism – and not just Milton Friedman and Ronald Reagan – free markets (read: capitalism) and democracy are two sides of an organic, indissoluble, and historically constituted whole.